Barrabadeen “the meeting place of many waters”

 Following the completion of the Tinaroo Dam wall in 1958 and with water filling the dam in 1964, the Tableland District Scout Association was granted a 20 year lease, with this lease continuing to be renewed since then.
 Generations of Scouts and members of the public have enjoyed the outdoor activities and unique environment at our site.

 Barrabadeen offers a range of vegetation types and a rich variety of animal life, including bandicoots, curlews, sugar gliders, and goannas in and around our site.
 We are surrounded by 3.3km of shoreline including sheltered coves and over 500 metres of sandy beach adjacent to our main camping sites.
 On our doorstep is Lake Tinaroo which is three quarters the size of Sydney Harbour.
 A temperate climate provides pleasant conditions in which to do all the activities on offer.

 Barrabadeen is located in natural bushland on the edge of Danbulla National Park and Lake Tinaroo.
 The site is well known for Abseil Rock, a very safe location for abseiling.
 The dam is an ideal spot for canoeing and raft building activities.
 There is a challenging orienteering course, a ten element linked low ropes course and crate stacking with other team building activities.
-A rock climbing and bouldering wall will soon be completed.
+A rock climbing and bouldering wall is waiting for you to test your skills on.
 We are surrounded by a network of great bush walking trails with some offering panoramic views.

 The campsite offers 56 beds in two rooms in our bunkhouse with a modern fully equipped kitchen, toilets, showers and a disabilities toilet and shower room.
 There is a newly installed energy efficient solar lighting and power system.